A bill currently making its way through the Welsh Assembly, which removes the right to hit a child, has reached the third stage of its journey.

 Stage 3 involves a detailed look at the legislation, by every member of the Assembly in Plenary, as well as proposed amendments to the law.
 Members have five working days before the meeting takes place to table any amendments they would like to add.

-The Bill aims “to abolish the common law defence of reasonable punishment so it is no longer available in Wales to parents or those acting in loco parentis as a defence to assault or battery against a child.”
+The Children (Abolition of Defence of Reasonable Punishment) (Wales) Bill abolishes the common law defence of reasonable punishment (chastisement), which means that once ratified, parents or those acting in loco parentis will no longer be able to use this as a defence upon being charged with the assault or battery of a child.

 The Bill’s page on the National Assembly of Wales’ website outlines the law’s purpose and background: